apmondia/giveloco_backend/README.md

-Taliflo API
+giveloco API
 ===============

-Taliflo API built with Ruby on Rails using Grape.
+giveloco API built with Ruby on Rails using Grape.

 ## Requirements